openenergymonitor/guide/source/integrations/emonhub-interfacers.markdown

 List attached meters as shown in the example below.

 - **address:** The address of the meter is also usually possible to find via the meter configuration interface.
 If in doubt try 0 or 254.
+[Here is a script](https://github.com/emoncms/usefulscripts/tree/master/mbus) to check and set the address for a Sontex heatmeter.
 - **type:** Available options include: standard, qalcosonic_e3, sontex531, sdm120

 Example MBUS EmonHub configuration: